Ersanio/snes-assembly-book/docs/collections/indexing.md

 However, what this code does is always reading the first value in that table, the value $03, and storing it into RAM $7E0000.
 This is because we haven't used any indexer.

 ```
-LDY #$03                    ;Y is now loaded with the number $03
+LDY #$03           ; Y is now loaded with the number $03
 LDA ValuesTableExample,y ;Load a number from the table into A, using Y as index
 STA $00
 RTS